Meet the producers on their home turf while tasting the best wines in Tuscany

-Cantine Aperte is one of those rare tourist events in Tuscany when you will find just as many (if not more) Italian speaking participants as foreign tongue partakers.
-This national event, started in 1993, is the wine producer’s response to making their life's work, the passion that propels them into pursuing an enological career and its end result more accessible to those curious enough to venture out and explore.
+Cantine Aperte is one of those rare tourist events in Tuscany when you will find just as many (if not more) Italian speaking participants as foreign partakers.
+Started in 1993, this national event held on the last weekend in May is the wine producer’s response to making their life's work, the passion that propels them into pursuing an enological career and its end result, more accessible to those curious enough to venture out and explore.

 Cantine Aperte all year long